 By tracking the types and variety of damage, you can extrapolate usage patterns for the variety of ways that people use the phones.
 Are they dusty inside?
 Scratched?
 Greasy?
 Water damaged?
-Manufacturers can also relay this information back to the product teams to provide direction guidance for product improvements based in real world usage patterns.
+Manufacturers can also relay this information back to the product teams to provide guidance for product improvements based on real-world usage patterns.

 Learn about Fraud